mandeep3535/TA_allocation_and_management_system_public/README.md

 4. Run `docker compose up --build` in the terminal.
 You don't need `--build` afterwards.
 5. To access the container shell,  run `docker exec -it <container-name> sh`.
 Container name for the frontend is `frontend`.
 6. When the container is running, website should be exposed at http://localhost:5173
-7. If you want to use a containerized backend, use the combined yaml file using command `docker compose -f compose.combined.yaml up`, default compose only uses the frontend and MySQL containers
+7. If you want to use a containerized backend, use the combined yaml file using command `docker compose -f compose.combined.yaml up`, default compose only uses the frontend and MySQL containers.
+For this to work, you will need the newest maven and jdk versions so it can copy those files for the container.
+Instructions are under the spring boot section below.

 More information on using Docker and the general files for setup can be found [here](https://docs.docker.com/manuals/)